-“Controversy over this is associated with shame — shame in our bodily functions, especially peeing; shame about making a mess or being messy/too wet/etc.; shame about doing something unusual sexually,” she says.
-“Pee can be part of human/mammalian sexual response whether or not you specifically plan for or fetishize it, and in the heat of high arousal and orgasm, honestly, who is jumping up to test their ejaculate?
+“Controversy over this is associated with shame — shame in our bodily functions, especially peeing and secretions; shame about making a mess or being messy/too wet/etc.; shame about our sex lives and doing something unusual sexually,” she says.
+“Pee can be part of human/mammalian sexual response whether or not you specifically plan for or fetishize it, and in the heat of high arousal and orgasm, honestly, who is jumping up to test their ejaculate fluid?
 They are in their sexual feelings, which is exactly where they need to be if they are going to let go and have truly pleasurable and orgasmic sex.”

 Not to mention, says Queen, there’s very little research on this topic, so if you’re confused about whether you’re squirting or peeing, clarity is not likely to be offered to you.

-About six years after I first experienced this squirt-or-pee confusion, during one epic masturbation marathon on a Friday night, I made myself squirt about seven times with my favorite crystal dildo…or was I peeing after all?
-I consulted Google as to whether I was peeing or squirting, only to find evidence for both possibilities—before it occurred to me how ridiculous it was to interrupt one of my peak sexual experiences to second-guess its validity.
+About six years after I first experienced this squirt-or-pee confusion, during one epic masturbation marathon on a Friday night, I made myself squirt about seven times with one of my favorite sex toys, a crystal dildo…or was I peeing after all?
+I consulted Google as to whether I was peeing or squirting, only to find evidence for both possibilities – before it occurred to me how ridiculous it was to interrupt one of my peak sexual experiences to second-guess its validity.

-So, I took a deep breath, navigated back to the window where I was playing tantra music on Youtube, and got back to playing with my dildo.
-I realized it didn’t matter whether I called it peeing, squirting, some entirely different name science hasn’t yet come up with, or simply: pleasure.
+So, I took a deep breath, navigated back to the window where I was playing tantra music on YouTube, and got back to playing with my dildo.
+I realized it didn’t matter whether I called it peeing, squirting, ejaculating, lubrication, some entirely different name science hasn’t yet come up with, or simply: pleasure.